-Alcohol:
+Alcohol

-Alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in cases of fasting, malnutrition and or hepatic impairment.
+Alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in cases of fasting, malnutrition or hepatic impairment.

-Iodinated contrast agents:
+Iodinated contrast agents

-Glucovance must be discontinued prior to or at the time of the imaging procedure and not restarted until at least 48 hours after, provided that renal function has been re-evaluated and found to be stable, see sections 4.2 and 4.4.
+Metformin must be discontinued prior to or at the time of the imaging procedure and not restarted until at least 48 hours after, provided that renal function has been re-evaluated and found to be stable.

-Combinations requiring precautions
+Combinations requiring precautions for use